Korean Spicy Webfoot Octopus & Pork Belly Stir-fry

 1. 1

-Clean octopus by removing innards, rubbing with salt, and draining well.
+Clean 300 g of webfoot octopus by removing the innards, then rub it lightly with salt and rinse well.

 2. 2